wences-sanchez/Knowledge-Base/pages/Jenkins Essential Training.md

 		- If you want to show a message indicating a formal window, you can do it with `input` (more info at Jenkins help section) #spaced #daily-notes
 	- ### Assignments
 		- Create a pipeline which accepts parameters
-			- About
+			- About its parameters:
 				- The first parameter is called `ENVIRONMENT`
 					- With values: `DEVELOPMENT`, `STAGING` and `PRODUCTION`
 					- With default: `DEVELOPMENT`
 				- The second parameter is `APIKEY`.
 					- It's a secret and shouldn't be exposed
 					- The default is `123ABC`
 				- The last parameter is `CHANGELOG`
 					- It accepts freeform text that can be added to a report.
 			- The
 				-